zwartopwit/inpay/README.markdown

 # inpay gem

 ## What is it?
-A Ruby gem wrapping the inpay.com API for online bank payments.
+A Ruby gem wrapping the inpay.com merchant API.

 ## Who should use it?
 Any Ruby on Rails developer who wants/needs to work with inpay.